Ranji Trophy

 - Earlier Seasons

 The teams were separated into two divisions: the Elite category, which consisted of 32 teams divided into four groups, and the Plate category, which had six teams.
 The top two teams from each group advanced to the quarterfinals, and the Elite group teams faced off once.
 Teams played each other once in the Plate Group, but the top four teams advanced to the Plate Group knockout stages, while the lowest two teams competed for the fifth and sixth spots.
 A separate playoff was held for the third and fourth spots.
-The bottom two teams from all four Elite groups combined, taking into account both points and the quotient, will be demoted to the Plate group, while the two Plate finalists will be promoted to the Elite group for the upcoming season, 2024-2025.
+The bottom two teams from all four Elite groups combined, taking into account both points and the quotient, were demoted to the Plate group, while the two Plate finalists were promoted to the Elite group for the upcoming season, 2024-2025.

 The Ranji Trophy 2023-2024 final, held from March 10-14, 2024, at Wankhede Stadium, saw Mumbai triumph over Vidarbha by 169 runs.
 Mumbai, batting first, scored 224 runs, with Shardul Thakur contributing 75.
 Vidarbha struggled in response, managing only 105, with Tanush Kotian taking 3/7 for Mumbai.
 In their second innings, Mumbai posted a strong 418, led by Musheer Khan's 136, while Vidarbha's Harsh Dubey took 5/144.
 Chasing a steep target, Vidarbha was bowled out for 368, despite Akshay Wadkar's 102.
 Musheer Khan was named Man of the Match for his crucial innings.